-Gender-based violence (GBV) is a term used to describe any harmful act that is perpetrated against a person’s will, and that is based on socially ascribed differences between males and females.
-While men and boys can be victims/survivors of some types of GBV (particularly sexual violence) around the world, GBV has a greater impact on women and girls.
+Gender-based violence (GBV) is an umbrella term used to describe any harmful act that is perpetrated against a person’s will, and that is based on socially ascribed differences between males and females.
+While men and boys also experience some types of GBV (particularly sexual violence) around the world, GBV has a greater impact on women and girls.
 Examples of GBV throughout the lifecycle include (but are not limited to): sex-selective abortion, differential access to food and services, sexual exploitation and abuse, including trafficking, child marriage, female genital mutilation/cutting, sexual harassment, dowry/bride price abuse, honour killing, domestic or intimate partner violence, deprivation of inheritance or property, and elder abuse.

 Gender-based violence is pervasive in times of peace.
-In times of crisis, GBV may become more extreme.
-In armed conflict, one form of GBV, sexual violence, can become so widespread and systematic that it is considered a method of war and can escalate into a crime against humanity, a war crime or an act of genocide.
+However, in times of crisis GBV may become even more extreme.
+During emergency situations such as armed conflicts, different forms of GBV become exacerbated, to the point that sexual violence as one of the GBV forms, can become so widespread and systematic that it is considered a method of war and might be counted as a crime against humanity, a war crime or an act of genocide.

-Civilian protection is founded on government and non-state actor engagement and the involvement of civil society in upholding basic human rights.
-During armed conflict, this protection all too frequently fails.
-During a natural disaster, emergency response that does not take into account gender-specific vulnerabilities and capacities can further expose individuals to GBV.
-Programming to address GBV involves coordination, prevention and response with a multi-sectoral approach (eg. health and community services, shelter and site planning, water/sanitation, food security and nutrition, non-food item procurement and distribution, education and schools and community education, safety and security/rule of law).
+During emergencies, national systems, including health and legal systems, and community and social support networks weaken.
+This breakdown of systems can reduce access to health services, including sexual and reproductive health services, and also legal services.
+In such contexts, emergency response that does not take into account gender-specific vulnerabilities and capacities can further expose individuals to GBV.
+Programming to address GBV involves coordination, prevention and response with a multi-sectoral approach (eg. health and community services, shelter and site planning, water/sanitation, food security and nutrition, non-food item procurement and distribution, education and schools and community education, safety and security/justice).

 GBV AoR Coordinator